 109 / BOSRIJK / EINDHOVEN

-For Cluster 9 in Bosrijk, a sculpture has been made consisting of five homes – with 'living in a forest landscape' as leitmotif.
+Bostorens in Bosrijk is a sculpture with five homes, designed with the idea of 'living in a forest landscape' as the leitmotif.
 The cluster consists of a series of linked volumes of various sizes that enclose a central communal courtyard.
 The ensemble has a 'soft' building boundary that meanders in height towards the surrounding park landscape.
 The courtyard is connected to the environment by four entrances and passages that connect to the existing road and path structure.
 Each house consists of a composition of a high marking volume, the tower, and two lower volumes with living room and garage.
 The garden is on the outer edge, adjacent to the surrounding grounds.

 The different volumes have a balanced relationship to each other in the name of optimizing sunlight and views for all.
 The composition is also such that the combined volumes reinforce the sculpture as a unit.
 The outdoor spaces are framed from the cluster with a low partition on the outside.
 As a result, they form an intermediary between the home and the public space – namely, the forest landscape.
 The facades are perforated with high upright, purely square and elongated facade openings, which are placed in such a way that they enhance the abstract composition.
 The facade is finished with bamboo which over time turns a nice uniform grey.